Rational Emotive Behavior Therapy

 REBT says that people do not become emotionally and behaviorally disturbed as a direct consequence of activating events or adversities within our lives; rather, we become emotionally and behaviorally disturbed by the core beliefs and attitudes that we hold about activating events or adversities within our lives.
 In other words, A does not cause C. B is responsible for causing C. This is known as the BC connection!
-Once we understand that B causes C, we can start D (which means we can begin disputing the irrational belief).
-Through successful disputing, we can then transform our irrational beliefs into effective new rational beliefs (this is the E).
+Once we understand that B causes C, we can start D (which means we can begin disputing the irrational belief/attitude).
+Through successful disputing, we can then transform our irrational beliefs/attitudes into rational and effective new philosophies (this is the E).
+We can also establish functional new behaviors (F) to accompany our effective new philosophies.
+With both our cognitive transformations (E), as well as the helpful behavioral changes (F), we will likely experience a much healthier shift in our emotions.

 Unhealthy negative emotions are anxiety, depression, hurt, anger/rage, problematic jealousy, problematic envy, shame, embarrassment, and guilt.
 Our goal is to help transform any unhealthy negative emotions into healthy emotions.
 Healthy emotions can still be negative and the healthy alternatives to all of the unhealthy negative emotions I mentioned above are concern/functional worry, sadness, sorrow, disappointment, annoyance/frustration, non-problematic jealousy, non-problematic envy, remorse, and regret.
 The goal of REBT is to strive to experience strong healthy negative emotions regarding adverse challenges within our lives, as opposed to unhealthy negative emotions: this is the difference between feeling healthily distressed versus unhealthily disturbed.
 It is also important to remember that, just as our emotions are a consequence of our beliefs and attitudes, so are our behaviors.
-For every unhealthy emotion, there is an unhelpful behavior to accompany it, and both are the result of distorted thinking and irrational beliefs.
-Likewise, healthy emotions are generally linked to helpful and functional behaviors, both of which can be attributed to rational beliefs and attitudes.
+For every unhealthy emotion, there is an unhelpful behavior to accompany it, and both are the result of distorted thinking and irrational beliefs/attitudes.
+Likewise, healthy emotions are generally linked to helpful and functional behaviors, both of which can be attributed to rational beliefs/attitudes.

 1. Demands (attitudes rooted in rigid and absolutistic musts, should, ought, need to, and have to)

 2. Awfulizing & Catastrophizing (thoughts that jump to the worst-case scenario and take-on an end of the world mindset)